 Earning your Doctor of Education (EdD) or Doctor of Philosophy in Education (PhD) can be the capstone of your school counseling education, giving you the highest qualifications for positions in the field.
 By the time you complete your degree, you can be a leader in your school system, or work for education-focused companies who could use your skills.

-If you aren’t sure where to start while mapping your path to a school counseling degree, contact schools in your area to discuss where you are in your education and career.
+If you are not sure where to start while mapping your path to a school counseling degree, contact schools in your area to discuss where you are in your education and career.
 They can help you figure out what programs work best with your current education and professional resume.

 If you haven’t considered earning your school counseling degree online, you should compare online to traditional programs.
 Graduate students across the nation are taking advantage of accredited colleges and universities who offer reputable online degrees.